Jay-study-nildana/developerprofile/README.md

 4. Basic web programming tutorial textbook.
 [Github repo details here](https://github.com/Jay-study-nildana/Tutorials)
 5. Studying COVID19 with Azure ML for future projections.
 [Github repo details here](https://github.com/Jay-study-nildana/AzureMLPublic/tree/master/COVID19)

-Along with all the above, I have one large monorepo which contains all these projects, if you wish to see all of my demo/showcase/open projects at one.
+Along with all the above, I have one large monorepo which contains all these projects, if you wish to see all of my demo/showcase/open projects at once.
 [Github repo details here](https://github.com/Jay-study-nildana/ProjectWTPublicRepos)

 ## multi platform developer